-Each week gather up any change in your purse (always keep a quarter in your purse especially if you shop at Aldi’s or other cart rental store) and deposit it into your account that you have set for your online savings withdrawals.
-I like to write up a deposit slip and put it in my errand basket so I do not touch it and I don’t forget it.
+Each week gather up any change in your purse (But be sure to always keep a quarter in your purse especially if you shop at Aldi’s or other cart rental store) and deposit it into your account that you have set for your online savings withdrawals.
+I like to write up a deposit slip and put it in my errand basket so I am reminded to do this each time I see it.

 Final tally: Loose Change And Bills $5/Month

 One of my favorite money-saving tips is using shopping apps on your phone.
 I just LOVE these apps and how easy they are to use.
 To be honest, these apps are how I fund my Christmas Shopping Account saving hundreds of dollars each year without doing anything difficult at all.

 My top app right now is IBotta.
 This FREE app is a great way to get money for buying what you already buy at the grocery store.
 Yes, even generic gets you cashback!
 Just download the free app HERE and enter in my code mmsgacr where it asks for the referral code.

 Once done just download the app to your phone and get $10 deposited in your account as a thank you!
 That’s free money and a great reason to give it a try.